rohanrhu/ChessboardKit/README.md

 #### FEN Rendering

 ChessboardKit renders the chessboard based on the provided FEN string.
-You can set or get the FEN string using the `ChessboardModel.setFen(_ fen: String, lan: String? = nil)` method.
+You can get the FEN string by `ChessBoardModel.fen` or set it by using the `ChessboardModel.setFen(_ fen: String, lan: String? = nil)` method.

 ```swift
 chessboardModel.setFen("New FEN string")